antmicro/puppeteer-video-recorder/README.md

 # puppeteer-video-recorder

+**This is a patched version to record frame duration as well, and uses a patched version of puppeteer-mass-screenshots**

 [Prerequisites](#Prerequisites "Prerequisites") | [Installation](#Installation "Installation") | [Manual](#Manual "Manual") | [InitOptions](InitOptions.md "InitOptions") | [StartOptions](StartOptions.md "StartOptions") | [FAQ](#FAQ "FAQ")

 <p>